Data protection declaration

 Otherwise, we will only transfer personal data to other recipients if we have a legal permit to do so or you have given your prior consent.
 You may revoke any consent you may have given at any time with effect for the future.
 We will only pass on your data to government agencies within the framework of legal obligations or on the basis of an official order or court decision and only to the extent that this is permissible under data protection law.

-9. Transmission to countries outside the EU
+10. Transfer to countries outside the EEA

 We will delete your personal data as soon as it is no longer required for the aforementioned purposes of processing, or if in the event of an objection there are no compelling reasons on the part of Medac worthy of protection or if in the event of a revocation there is no other legal basis for processing.
 In certain cases, e.g. if there is a legal storage obligation, your personal data will initially be blocked and deleted at the end of the storage period.